Rhetoric & Writing at BGSU

 Research Interests: composition pedagogy, qualitative research methods, writing assessment, community-based literacies, feminism and composition

-Guest editor (with Kristine Blair, Tobi Jacobi, Liz Rohan, and Mary P. Sheridan), Feminist Teacher (Special Issue).
-Feminist Campus-Community Partnerships: Intersections and Interruption (Spring 2014).
+- Co-editor (with Kristine L. Blair, Tobi Jacobi, and Mary P. Sheridan), Feminist Teacher: Special Issue on Campus-Community Partnerships.
+(Forthcoming, Spring 2014).
+Print.

 Recent Publications and Scholarship: